 In January 2013 the COSD replaced the previous National Cancer Dataset as the new national standard for reporting cancer in the NHS in England.
 Please see the Background to the COSD for more information.

 Proposed COSD changes 2015 - Final pre-publication version of dataset and User Guide now available

 In order to ensure that the COSD remains up to date and fit for purpose we need to identify and submit changes on a regular basis, usually annually.
 Following the revisions implemented in April 2014, we are now preparing a change request for implementation in April 2015.
-The proposed changes have been discussed with our Site Specific Clinical Reference Groups and approved by the COSD Governance Board and we are now opening the consultation to our wider stakeholder group for comment.
-An invitation has been sent out to everyone on our mailing list but if you have not received this you can access the survey and further details of the changes proposed from the link at the top of the page
+The proposed changes were discussed with our Site Specific Clinical Reference Groups and approved by the COSD Governance Board before opening for consultation to our wider stakeholder group for comment throughout August.